isaacwen01/DH110/Assignments/A03/README.md

 ## Step 5: Conducting the Research

 * Here is the link to the [transcription of the whole interview and participatory observation](https://docs.google.com/document/d/1E2CohPc6rUwAMgB54cY0xZ3uaaPV3j8Fy878ju3Bi7w/edit?usp=sharing)
-* Here is the link to the recording of the [contexual inquiry interview:](https://drive.google.com/file/d/1utbi2oDatdWyiCnw3sUwT7KS6vRC4YbY/view?usp=sharing)
+* Here is the link to the recording of the [contextual inquiry interview:](https://drive.google.com/file/d/1utbi2oDatdWyiCnw3sUwT7KS6vRC4YbY/view?usp=sharing)

 * Some interesting insights from the interview:
   * *The availability of DMV appointments affects people’s desire to apply for a permit/license*